okviz/okviz.github.io/_mydocs/visuals/synoptic-panel/options/areas/color-unbound.md

 ---
 layout:             page
-title:              Unbound
+title:              Color (Unbound)
 published:          true
 date:               2024-09-14
-modified:           2024-09-14
+modified:           2024-11-30
-order:              /synoptic-panel/options/areas/unbound
+order:              /synoptic-panel/options/areas/color-unbound
 ---

 Define the appearance of the unbound elements in the visual.

-Unbound elements are elements that were deliberately excluded from the data binding process through a custom attribute in the SVG file or through the data binding configuration.
+> Note that unbound elements are elements that were deliberately excluded from the data binding process through a custom attribute in the SVG file or through the data binding configuration.
 See [Data Binding](../../concepts/data-binding.md#unbinding-areas) for more information.

 ## Color